 - a.
-Off-site verifications may be performed by the Compliance Assistance Specialist or other designated OSHA personnel as desired by either party to this agreement.
-The off-site verifications will assist with maintaining the effectiveness of the partnership without entering the partner's worksite and typically will include review of injury and illness data, jobsite inspections, and other data and reports. - b.
-Quarterly on-site non-enforcement verifications are conducted by the OSHA Compliance Assistance Specialist or other designated OSHA personnel, and a representative of the Kansas Department of Labor, Division of Industrial Safety and Health, to review and discuss the progress of the partnership.
+Off-site verifications may be performed by a designated OSHA Wichita office staff member, and by a representative of the Kansas Department of Labor, Division of Industrial Safety and Health.
+The off-site verifications will assist with maintaining the effectiveness of the partnership without entering the partner's worksite and typically will include review of injury and illness data, jobsite self-inspections, and other data and reports. - b.
+Quarterly on-site non-enforcement verifications are conducted by a designated OSHA Wichita office staff member, and a representative of the Kansas Department of Labor, Division of Industrial Safety and Health, to review and discuss the progress of the partnership.
 The review will typically include a presentation of site safety and health program status and activities by McCarthy, followed by a walkthrough of the worksite.
-During these visits, serious hazards will be identified and the implementation of safety and health management systems will be discussed.
+During these visits, serious hazards will be identified, and the implementation of safety and health management systems will be discussed.
 All serious hazards identified will be corrected immediately.
-If management refuses to correct the hazards, a referral will be made for an enforcement inspection. - c.
-A minimum of one on-site enforcement inspection shall be performed annually for the term of the partnership and will follow the "Focused Inspection" protocol {Memorandum from James W. Stanley, "Guidance to Compliance Officers for Focused Inspections in the Construction Industry", dated August 22, 1994 (Revision 2 issued September 20, 1995 and incorporated herein)} addressing hazards related to falls, struck by equipment or machinery, caught-in or between, and electrical hazards.
-Inspections conducted in response to complaints, Local and/or National Emphasis Programs (LEP/NEP), or referrals will qualify as the verification inspection if, in addition to addressing the complaint/LEP/NEP/referral item(s), the compliance officer completes the focused inspection protocol for the worksite.
+If management refuses to correct the hazards, a referral will be made for an enforcement inspection.